 There are good reasons Moen customers tend to stay Moen customers, and this is one of them.

-Making an enemy out of an existing customer makes no business sense whatsovever.
+Making an enemy out of an existing customer makes no business sense whatsoever.

 A Better Graff Warranty